-LED state Power (green) Fault (amber) System status (green) Description The Identify function for this canister has been activated.
-Flashing fast The node is doing an emergency shutdown operation, using the battery for power, after detecting a loss of power from the power supply units.
-On Flashing Wait for the emergency shutdown operation to complete.
+LED state Power (green) Fault (amber) O System status (green) Description On Flashing Flashing fast The Identify function for this canister has been activated.
+The node is doing an emergency shutdown operation, using the battery for power, after detecting a loss of power from the power supply units.
+Wait for the emergency shutdown operation to complete.
 If the partner node has also done an emergency shutdown operation, there was most likely a loss of input power to both enclosure power supply units and the system restarts when the input power is restored.
-Otherwise, there might be a fault in the power supply units or the node canister.
-The Identify function for this canister was activated.
-On Flashing On To determine if it is safe to remove the canister, use the management GUI or service assistant to turn off the Identify function, then check the node canister status LEDs, again.
-Off The Storwize V7000 Unified software is not running.
+Otherwise, there might be On Flashing On a fault in the power supply units or the node canister.The Identify function for this canister was activated.To determine if it is safe to remove the canister, use the management GUI or service assistant to turn off the Identify function, then check the node canister status LEDs, again.
+On On Off The Storwize V7000 Unified software is not running.
 The BIOS might have detected a fault.
 It is safe to remove or reseat the canister.
-On On Try reseating the canister, as described in "Procedure: Reseating a Storwize V7000 Gen2 node canister" on page 257.
-If the canister still shows this fault, replace the node canister, as described in "Replacing a Storwize V7000 Gen2 node canister" on page 274.
-Flashing The node is in service state.
+Try reseating the canister, as described in "Procedure: Reseating a Storwize V7000 Gen2 node canister" on page 273.
+If the canister still shows this fault, replace the node canister, as described in "Replacing a Storwize V7000 Gen2 node canister" on page 291.
+On On Flashing The node is in service state.
 It is safe to remove or reseat the canister.
-See Table 82 on page 241 to determine whether the battery charge is insufficient.
-On On Use the service assistant to identify any node errors or to determine what to do, see "Procedure: Fixing node errors" on page 251.
+See Table 90 on page 257 to determine whether the battery charge is insufficient.
+Use the service assistant to identify any node errors or to determine what to do, see "Procedure: Fixing node errors" on page 267.
 If the node is able to communicate with the configuration node, there might also be an error alert in the system event log, in which case you should run the associated fix procedure.
-The node is in service state.
-On Flashing fast There is a code upgrade in progress.
-On The canister must not be removed.
-No action is required until the code upgrade completes.
+On On Flashing fast The node is in service state.
+There is a code update in progress.
+The canister must not be removed.
+No action is required until the code update completes.

-Table 81.
+Table 89.
 Understanding the node canister status LEDs (continued)

-LED state Power (green) !Fault (amber) System status (green) Description On On On The Storwize V7000 Unified software is running but there might be an error alert in the event log, such as error code 550.
-The canister must not be removed.
-If possible, go to the management GUI and run the fix procedure for the error alerts listed there.
+LED state Power (green) r Fault (amber) System status (green) Description On On On The Storwize V7000 Unified software is running but there might be an error alert in the event log, such as error code 550.The canister must not be removed.If possible, go to the management GUI and run the fix procedure for the error alerts listed there.
 If this is not possible, refer to the service actions for node error 550.

-Table 82.
+Table 90.
 Understanding the node canister battery status LEDs